A decoder-only foundation model for time-series forecasting: Empirical Results

+{\bf Scaling.} Performance curves with respect to number of parameters in a model have been a keenly studied area in the context of LLMs. ~\citep{kaplan2020scaling} established a power law like relationship between the number of parameters in a language model and its downstream performance i.e the more the number of paramaters the better the performance.
+However, ~\citep{hoffmann2022training} established a more nuanced scaling law that lays down methods to train compute optimal models based on the number of tokens available in a training dataset.

+We perform a preliminary scaling study where we train three \ours~models of sizes 17M, 70M and 200M parameters, using the same pre-training dataset till 1.5M iterations with a global batch-size of 4096.
+Then we collect checkpoints that represent varying number of FLOPS (Floating Point OPerationS) across the different model runs.
+Then we plot the performance on Scaled MAE (GM) on Monash as a function of FLOPS, in Figure~\ref{fig:scale}.
+This is now a standard way to perform scaling studies in LLMs (see recent work like~\citep{gu2023mamba}).
+It can be clearly seen that the errors decrease monotonically with the number of FLOPS (in log scale).
+All experiments were performed on a TPUv5e\footnote{\url{https://cloud.google.com/tpu/docs/v5e-training}} setup with 16 tensor-cores.
+For the 200M model it takes 2 days to complete 1.5M iterations on our setup.

-{\bf Autoregressive decoding.} In recent long-term forecasting works~\citep{zeng2022transformers,nie2022time,das2023longterm} it has been observed that directly predicting the entire forecasting horizon in one shot from a decoder can yield better results than auto-regressive decoding on long horizon benchmarks.
-For a foundation model the horizon length of the task is not known before inference time, therefore one-shot decoding might not be possible for very long horizons.
-However, by keeping the \texttt{output\textunderscore patch\textunderscore len} longer than \texttt{input\textunderscore patch\textunderscore len} one can ensure fewer autoregressive steps.
+{\bf Autoregressive Decoding.} In recent long-term forecasting works~\citep{zeng2022transformers,nie2022time,das2023longterm} it has been observed that directly predicting the entire forecasting horizon in one shot from a decoder can yield better results than auto-regressive decoding on long horizon benchmarks.
+For a foundation model, the horizon length of the task is not known before inference time, therefore one-shot decoding might not be possible for very long horizons.
+However, as mentioned earlier, by keeping the \texttt{output\textunderscore patch\textunderscore len} longer than \texttt{input\textunderscore patch\textunderscore len} one can ensure fewer autoregressive steps.
 This was one of the key decisions in the design of \ours, that is quite different from LLMs.
-In order to showcase this we choose the task of predicting 512 time-steps into the future for the ETT datasets.
-In Table~\ref{tab:auto}, we present results from a model with \texttt{output\textunderscore patch\textunderscore len=32} vs our original model that uses \texttt{output\textunderscore patch\textunderscore len=128}.
-The former has to perform 16 autoregressive steps while the latter has to do only 4.
-It can be clearly seen that having a larger \texttt{output\textunderscore patch\textunderscore len} helps in this case.
+In order to showcase this we choose the task of predicting 512 time-steps into the future for the ETT datasets on the original rolling validation task of the ETT test sets~\citep{zhou2021informer}.
+In Figure~\ref{fig:auto}, we present results from models with output\textunderscore patch\textunderscore len varying from 8 to 128.
+We see a monotonic decrease in average MAE with output\textunderscore patch\textunderscore len.